fruuf/pack/Readme.md

 within the project files can be imported using relative paths (`./filename`) or absolute paths (`/filename`). absolute paths get resolved relative within the source directory `src`. this is useful for config files (`/config` rather than `../../config`).

+to keep the scripts in the `package.json` simple, all options can be provided by an additional `pack.json` file in the source directory. run `pack -h` to get a list of all possible options.

 the production bundle gets written into `dist/js/bundle.js` and other subfolders (`dist/images`, `dist/css`, `dist/fonts`, `dist/media`).
 these defaults can be changed to `build/app.js` by passing `-d build` (`--dist build`) and `-b app` (`--bundle app`).